Disney Dining Plan Tips and Tricks

 - What Can You Get With Snack Credits?

-- All of the meal credits for everyone in your party are “pooled” in the sense that any member of the party has access to all of the credits assigned to the entire party.
-For instance, if you have a family of 4 (2 adults, 2 kids) and stay for 5 nights, you’ll have a “pool” of 20 table service credits to use (10 adult credits, 10 child credits).
+- All of the meal credits for everyone in your party are “pooled” in the sense that any member of the party has access to all of the credits assigned to the entire party, and all of the credits are available as early as the morning of the day you arrive and check in.
+Each time anyone uses a credit, their receipt will list the remaining credits for the entire group.
+For instance, here’s the credits a family of 4 (2 adults, 2 kids) staying for 5 nights would have available, based on which dining plan they chose:

 - The list of participating restaurants changes occasionally.
 Note that when packages are first put on sale for the following year, contracts may not be in place with all of the non-Disney-owned restaurants yet.
-(Many restaurants at Walt Disney World, especially at Coronado Springs Resort, Epcot and Downtown Disney, are not owned or operated by Disney.)
+(Several restaurants at Walt Disney World, especially at Coronado Springs Resort, Epcot and Disney Springs, are not owned or operated by Disney.)
 If your favorite restaurant was participating in past years and is suddenly dropped from the brochure for next year, don’t panic — it will probably be added later, when the contract is signed.

 - Some special menus (i.e. special prix fixe menus at certain restaurants) and menu add-ons (such as “add lobster tail” to a steak entree) will not be included in the dining plans.
 The menu will note an upcharge, which may be based on the type of dining plan you’re using.

-- Any leftover snacks or quick service meals can be used to pack a lunch for the trip home.
+- Any leftover snack or quick service meal credits can be used to pack a lunch for the trip home.
 Your resort’s food court has packable food.

 - MouseSavers.com reader Christie B. says she learned “we could use our snack credits to buy German, Swiss and Belgian chocolate bars in the candy store in Germany at Epcot.
 On our last day we used all of our remaining snacks at the candy store on Main St in the Magic Kingdom.
 After eating all we could, we brought pounds of homemade fudge, candy apples, truffles, etc. to friends and family back home.
 Don’t think all your snacks have to be used at the carts — we found out several stores had included items.”

-- The author and founder of The Disney Food Blog, AJ Wolfe, has written The Disney Food Blog Guide to Dining at Walt Disney World, a stunningly illustrated, annually updated guide that lays out what meal choices are available at Walt Disney World, provides excellent planning tools, and offers useful tips and tricks that you just can’t find in one place anywhere else.
+- Want even more tips?
+The author and founder of The Disney Food Blog, AJ Wolfe, has written The Disney Food Blog Guide to Dining at Walt Disney World, a stunningly illustrated, annually updated guide that lays out what meal choices are available at Walt Disney World, provides excellent planning tools, and offers useful tips and tricks that you just can’t find in one place anywhere else.

 Thanks to Heather G and Small World Vacations for suggestions.